 1941 South Salina Street • Syracuse, New York 13205

-Since 1982, Barnabas Center has provided advocacy, assistance and role models for high-risk youth.
-Program options include Case Management Services, Housing Placement, Living Skills Classes, Peer Leadership Groups, Employment Assistance, On-the-Job Training Experience, Street Outreach, Violence Prevention Activities, Emergency Basic Needs, Recreation and Art & Cultural Activities.
-Barnabas Center serves more than 300 young people each year.
-Many have adopted Barnabas Center as their second home or, in some cases, their only home.
-The primary focus of Barnabas Center is to provide a safe supportive program site where high-risk youth are encouraged to develop their own sense of empowerment and are given an opportunity to learn and perfect the skills necessary to transition from childhood to young adult.
+Barnabas Center provides street outreach and case management services to homeless and high-risk youth, ensuring that emergency shelter, long term housing and other basic needs remain as the primary focus.
+Barnabas Center provides a safe environment where youth are encouraged to develop their own sense of empowerment and are given an opportunity to learn and perfect the skills necessary to transition from childhood to young adult.
 As part of this focus, youth are encouraged to continually build and refine their strength-based assets, gaining the poise and perspective necessary to achieve positive outcomes associated with their personal life goals.